kyleu/solitaire.gg/README.md

 Rendering is handled by Phaser.io using a simple message-passing interface.
 You can sign in with Facebook, Google, or Twitter thanks to Play Silhouette.
+A general Solitaire solver is included, supporting backtracking and propagation.

 ## Metrics